LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/using-templates.rst.txt

 Discuss how to access data passed in by the controller using the ``${}`` syntax.

+Note that Thymeleaf commands appear (in most cases) as *attributes* within a standard HTML tag.

 The data in single-value variables like ``title`` can be displayed as text on the screen by using ``th:text = "${title}"``.
 This allows a webpage to *dynamically* display data within an HTML element...